 Go ice skating on the very rink where U.S. Olympic speed skater Eric Heiden won five gold medals in 1980.
 The outdoor rink costs $8 for adult admission and $6 for skate rentals.
 Lake Placid’s Olympic Speed Skating Oval has a fireplace in the center where you can rest and warm up.

 Located in the middle of downtown Buffalo, this outdoor skating rink is extra pretty when it’s lit up at night.
 Admission is free and ice skate rental costs only $2.
 The rink is open every day except Monday and hosts an annual tree-lighting event.

 This indoor ice rink in Rye is right on the Long Island Sound and in the middle of an iconic theme park called Playland.
-The rink hosts public skating sessions seven days a week.
-Sessions cost $9.75 for adults and $7.75 for kids, and the ice rink charges $4.25 for skate rentals.
+The rink hosts public skating sessions seven days a week, you can also check their Learn to Skate Program.

-Blue Cross Blue Shield’s The Healthy Zone Rink hosts many sports and events, but is open to the public on Fridays, Saturdays, and Sundays.
-The East Aurora rink has a warming hut, a large pavilion-style roof, and locker rooms.
-Adult admission costs $5 and kids are free with an adult ticket.
-Ice skate rentals are $3.
+The Classic Rink hosts many sports and events, but is open to the public on Fridays, Saturdays, and Sundays.
+The Classic Rink has a warming hut, a large pavilion-style roof, and locker rooms.
+Adult admission costs $6 and kids are free with an adult ticket.
+Ice skate rentals are $4.

 Ice skaters love this gorgeous ice rink, which is outside under a pavilion and surrounded by a woodsy mountain landscape.
 The rink is free to Mohonk Mountain House guests.
 Day visitors can skate for a fee of $17 on weekdays and $27 on weekends and holidays.